miriamkos/rdm-configurable-content-donders/doc/help/faq.rst

 1.  **How do I share data with external reviewers?**

     The Donders Repository includes the possibility of sharing data from a Data Sharing Collection with external reviewers (i.e. before publication) in a way that protects the anonymity of the reviewers.
-For details on this see the manual on data sharing.
+For details :ref:`see here <publish-dsc-share-data>`.

+2.  **I received a "reviewer access URL".
+How should I use it?**

+    The reviewer access URL is for review purposes only and leads to the collection page of a Data Sharing Collection that is not yet published.
+See :ref:`this page <reviewer-access>` for information on conditions of use and downloading data.

 Access shared data
 ------------------